never-lang/never/docs/tailrec.md

 	return tsum( { 10, 20, 30, 40, 50, 60 } -> int );
 }
 ```
-To calculate sum of elements we in each recursive call sum is increased by each element value.
+To calculate sum of array elements in each recursive call sum is increased.
 Finally sum of all elements is returned.

 ```
 func tmin( t[elems] -> int ) -> int